 Before we get into ozone therapy, let’s first answer the question, what is oxygen therapy?

 Oxygen therapy refers to several forms of treatment that involve introducing oxygen into the body to promote physiological benefits.
 Oxygen ozone therapy has been studied for a wide range of applications, from rheumatoid arthritis to general inflammation.
-Introducing more oxygen into the body may support healing, reduce inflammation and swelling, and promote blood flow.
+Introducing more oxygen into the body may support healing, reduce inflammation and swelling, and promote blood flow .2

-Oxygen-starved cancer cells were found to actually have a survival advantage that allowed them to better metastasize and invade neighboring regions.
+Oxygen-starved cancer cells were found to have a survival advantage that allowed them to metastasize better and invade neighboring regions.
 Putting more oxygen into the body may potentially kill tumor cells and prevent them from spreading.
 Oxygenation may also increase the effectiveness of other treatments, like radiation therapy and chemotherapy.

 There are many different types of oxygen therapy, one of which is ozone therapy.